abpframework/abp/docs/en/images/penetration-test-report.md

 The `X-Content-Type-Options` header allows you to avoid MIME type sniffing by saying that the MIME types are deliberately configured.
 This headeer is not strictly required, but it is highly recommended for security reasons.
 While modern browsers have improved security features, you can still set this header for ensuring the security of web applications.

-You can add the [ABP's Security Header Middleware](../framework/ui/mvc-razor-pages/security-headers.md#security-headers-middleware) into the request pipeline to set the `X-Content-Type-Options` as *no-sniff*.
+You can add the [ABP's Security Header Middleware](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Security-Headers#security-headers-middleware) into the request pipeline to set the `X-Content-Type-Options` as *no-sniff*.
 Also, this middleware adds other pre-defined security headers to your application, including `X-XSS-Protection`, `X-Frame-Options` and `Content-Security-Policy` (if it's enabled).
-Read [Security Headers](../framework/ui/mvc-razor-pages/security-headers.md) documentation for more info.
+Read the documentation for more info: [https://docs.abp.io/en/abp/latest/UI/AspNetCore/Security-Headers](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Security-Headers).

 ## Other Alerts